osslab-pku/SILENCE/readme.md

 # Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem

 ## Intorduction
-In this paper, we propose SILENCE, an SMT
-(i.e., satisfiability modulo theories) based approach to automatically recommend actions to remediate license incompatibility in a release’s dependency graph.
-Given a dependency graph with one or more license incompatibilities, SILENCE searches for an alternative graph without license incompatibilities while minimizing its differences from the original graph.
+In this paper, an SMT-solver-based incompatibility remediator for licenses in the dependency graph.
+Given a release and its dependency graph with one or more license incompatibilities, SILENCE 1) finds alternative licenses that are compatible with the dependency graph, and 2) searches for alternative graphs with no license incompatibilities and minimal difference with the original graph.
+The results are aggregated as a report of recommended remediations (i.e., migrations, removals, version pinnings, or license changes) for developers to consider.

 ## Dirs and files